 These principles are developed in the Mayor’s Draft Good Practice Guide to Estate Regeneration.

-The Mayor wants to hear Londoners’ views on them, so he is consulting on the Guide between 13 December 2016 and 14 March 2017.
-All Londoners, whether resident on an estate or not, are invited to share their comments on the draft Guide.
+The Mayor consulted on the draft Guide between 13 December 2016 and 14 March 2017.
+All Londoners, whether resident on an estate or not, were invited to share their comments on the draft Guide.

 The Mayor is keen to hear from as wide a range of respondents as possible and so he has asked an independent organisation, ‘the Campaign Company’, to help with the consultation process.
 Working with the GLA, they have developed a ‘Group Feedback Toolkit’ for small groups of people to use to discuss the draft Good Practice Guide among themselves and respond to the consultation.
 The toolkit can be downloaded below, and the Mayor welcomes hearing views from anyone with an interest in estate regeneration.

-The Mayor will review the consultation responses and publish a final guide in Spring 2017.
+The Mayor will review the consultation responses and publish a final guide in Summer 2017.

 How can I respond?